Getting Around Stuttgart

 Electric Bikes and Scooters

 Electric bikes and scooters are increasingly popular in Stuttgart and offer the perfect compromise among convenience and eco-friendliness.
-Stella is a well-established service offering Vespa-like scooters that run on electric power (app for Apple or Android).
-Lime is a more recent addition to Stuttgart, with a fleet of electric kick scooters (app for Apple or Android).
-Voi, also more recent in Stuttgart, offers a range of electric kick scooters and bicycles (app for Apple or Android).
+Stella is a local service offering Vespa-like scooters that run on electric power (app for Apple or Android).
+Voi offers a range of electric kick scooters and bicycles (app for Apple or Android).
+Three other companies have fleets of electric kick scooters distributed all over Stuttgart: Bolt (app for Apple or Android), Circ (app for Apple or Android), and Lime (app for Apple or Android).

 Not sure what your best option is for any given trip?
 Try using a mobility aggregator app!
 They present a variety of options in one convenient tool.
 We recommend urbi, an app for Apple or Android that includes car sharing, public transportation, and bicycle or scooter rental options.